IulCosmin/cdk-CloudFormationTemplate-bucket/README.md

 **Step3**
--I began with adding a S3-bucket to the app which I created.
+- I began with adding a S3-bucket to the app which I created.
--I used the following command in order to install the S3 aws package:
+- I used the following command in order to install the S3 aws package:

 ```
 pip install aws-cdk.aws-s3